IEEE-ITSS-HAIT/2024-IEEE-ITSS-PBP/README.md

 PTP forecasts a pedestrian's future trajectory from a bird's-eye view, using observed data from six surrounding cameras and lidar.
 The Short-Term Prediction (ST) targets a 3-second future path, while the Long-Term Prediction (LT) extends to 7 seconds.

 ## Eligibility
 We invite competitors from all around the world.
 Each team's leader must be a current undergraduate or graduate student.
 Teams are limited to entering one track only.
+Winning teams are expected to present their results in the IEEE ITSC 2024 conference.

 ## Prizes
 ![Placeholder for a prize image](images/prize.png)

 ## Important Dates

+We postponed the competition's starting date by a month due to data preparation delays.
+Demo data with labels have now been released.
+We encourage interested teams to start preparing algorithms and use public benchmark datasets to pretrain their models.

 - **Data Demo:** June 15th
 - **Competition Begins:** July 15th
-- **Submission Deadline:** September 15th
+- **Submission Deadline:** September 5th
 ## Get Started
 ### Data Description
 Our dataset consists of a total of 500 scenarios, which are split into training, validation, and test sets with a ratio of 70%, 10%, and 20%, respectively.
 Each scenario is at least 20 seconds long.
 The data provided includes: